crystal-ball/webpack-base/guides/application/Styles.md

 ## General Notes
 #### `~` resolving
-`~`: Webpack loaders with special resolvers use the tilde to signify that a relative import is a node module.
+`~`: webpack loaders with special resolvers use the tilde to signify that a relative import is a node module.
 If you want to import a SASS file from node modules prepend the path with a tilde: